kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder2/README.md

 generating them, or `--dump-edges` to force them back on even if the feature config disables dumping.

+Determinism:
+- Interface files are always sorted (chain → residue_seq → insertion_code → residue_name → x → y → z).
+- Edge ordering inside `.pt` files is always sorted by (src_idx, dst_idx, distance).
+- Additional “belt-and-suspenders” sorting for topology/node/edge CSV artifacts is **on by default**; disable with `--no-sort-artifacts`.
+Disabling does not affect the mandatory interface or in-graph edge ordering.

 ---

 ## Feature Configuration